Seyoooo/SMLlab/README.md

 This part was already entirely coded.
 We created a Hopsworks shared project and ran the dataset creation notebook and the training notebook.

+We then launched the `huggingface` app prediction [here](https://huggingface.co/spaces/PiJul/Iris_prediction), which import the model from hopsworks and infer on the set of values chosen by the user on the web interface.

 ## 2. Wine quality prediction
 ### 2.1.
 Feature group creation and feature engineering